Underrated Marvel Comics: See Timely Results

 Today when anyone thinks of Nova, it’s probably Sam Alexander thanks to his TV appearances.
 With Sam’s nickname NINO it’s obvious how many fans value the classic Nova, Richard Rider.

-• The original Nova series is a bit of a slow start with Marv Wolfman trying to set a direction.
+• The original Nova series had a slow start with Marv Wolfman trying to set a direction.
 But when it does, Richard Rider rockets into the cosmic side of Marvel.

-• Getting through his awkward phase in the 90s, Richard Rider fully embraces the cosmic side of the Marvel Universe in Annihilation.
-Even though the indifference of it all can be kind of off-putting, especially with the Nova Corps.
+• Past that awkward phase in the 90s, Richard Rider fully embraces the cosmic side of the Marvel Universe in Annihilation.
+Even though the indifference of it all can be off-putting, especially with the Nova Corps.

 • In Resurrection, after coming back from the dead Richard finds commonality with Sam.
 A way of making peace with things beyond anyone’s control.